Recruitment, skills & redundancies

 Nottingham Trent University Graduates and Undergraduates

-SMEs can take on an undergraduate or graduate into their business which is generally at no cost to the employer.
-NTU have a range of funded projects to help support businesses with graduate recruitment from 6-weeks to 12-months based on an SMEs project eligibility.
-This can be used to support a specific project to help a business with improving their, marketing, graphic design, and websites etc.
+Nottingham Trent University have a range of funded projects to help support businesses with graduate recruitment from 6-weeks to 12-months based on an SMEs project eligibility.
+This can be used to support a specific project to help a business with improving their marketing, graphic design, and websites etc.

 Find out more about work experience for graduates and undergraduates on the Nottingham Trent univerity website or contact them by: